souki202/MiniCPM-V-2_6/README.md

----
-pipeline_tag: image-text-to-text
-datasets:
-- openbmb/RLAIF-V-Dataset
-library_name: transformers
-language:
-- multilingual
-tags:
-- minicpm-v
-- vision
-- ocr
-- multi-image
-- video
-- custom_code
----

 # MiniCPM-V 2.6: A GPT-4V Level MLLM for Single Image, Multi Image and Video on Your Phone

 ## Original Repository

-<h1>A GPT-4V Level MLLM for Single Image, Multi Image and Video on Your Phone</h1>
+A GPT-4V Level MLLM for Single Image, Multi Image and Video on Your Phone

 [GitHub](https://github.com/OpenBMB/MiniCPM-V) | [Demo](https://huggingface.co/spaces/openbmb/MiniCPM-V-2_6)</a>